Yıldız Holding: 1990s

 Yıldız Holding continued to expand its operations, entering the margarine, vegetable oil and industrial food oil market in 1992 and the dairy industry in 1996.

-The company also increased its international expansion, partnering with both Pendik Nişasta and it began to begin producing the first cake bars and filled cakes in Turkey.
+The company also increased its international expansion, partnering with Cerestar to form Pendik Nişasta in 1993, producing the first cake bars and filled cakes in Turkey.
+It sold its share of the company in 2021.

 2000s

-Further international growth saw the company establish manufacturing plants in a number of countries and the acquisition of premium chocolatier, Godiva in 2008.
+Yıldız acquired premium chocolatier Godiva Chocolatier in 2008.

 Yıldız began producing ice cream, baby food, soda and cola-style beverages and instant coffee.
 The company also entered the cereal market with Kellogg's, creating Ulker Kellogg's in 2005.
+The partnership ended in 2018.

 In 2009, Yıldız combined operations with Danish gum technologist Gumlink.

 2010s

 Yıldız saw further growth in 2012, when it formed a partnership with SCA, a paper and personal care company, and acquired retail chain ŞOK Supermarkets.
 In 2013, Yıldız acquired meat processor Aytaç.

 In 2014 Yıldız Holding purchased DeMet's Candy Company in the United States and United Biscuits in the UK.

 In 2016 the company brought together its core biscuit and confectionery businesses Godiva Chocolatier, United Biscuits, Ulker and DeMet's Candy Company, to form a new global company, “pladis”.

-In 2018, in the course of the Turkish currency and debt crisis, 2018, Yildiz Holding unexpectedly requested its creditors to restructure as much as $7 billion in loans.
+In 2018, in the course of the Turkish currency and debt crisis, 2018, Yildiz Holding unexpectedly requested its creditors to restructure as much as US$7 billion in loans.

+In 2019, Yıldız Holding sold Godiva's operation in Japan, South Korea, Australia, New Zealand, and its manufacturing facility in Belgium to MBK Partners.